Alone or Lonely Trade-offs between love and freedom BY: Troy Murphy|2012

 No matter the trigger, we desperately try to escape discomfort.
 Pain signals something is wrong and change is needed.
 We learn avenues of escape, repeated these escapes become habitual and automatic.
 When fears of abandonment, etched into our psyche from trauma, are easily excited, we become sensitive to the slightest signals.
 We commonly disregard our sensitivity and blame the trigger—usually our partner.
 In a panic, we criticize the small behaviors we deem responsible for our over-stimulated system.
 A caring partner will carefully adjust to refrain from exciting our fears, but they can never eliminate them.
 In these scenarios, contrary to Jean-Paul Sartre statement, loneliness has nothing to do with the value of company.
 As a mature adult, we can enlist others in soothing our torment but the greatest care comes from within, as we patiently work through emotions, redirecting blame to the past, and carefully building supportive relationships in the present.

-These childhood fears may piggyback on all our attempts for connection the remainder of our lives.
+These childhood fears may piggyback on attempts for connection the remainder of our lives.
 They have intricately woven into our cellular memories, jumping to action with each close connection.
 Deeper understanding of the cause may not release the embedded fears--being alone may always terrify.
 The fear strangles the joy out of love and threatens to become a permanent feature in our emotional structure.
 We can abhor these feelings, mistreat them, or hide from them but left unaddressed they will continue to ruin promising relationships.
 We can improve upon past destructive patterns; but not by blaming the triggers and ignoring the critical role of our own sensitivities.

 Like a scared child seeking comfort, we also need a secure embrace, reminding us everything will be okay.
 Our partners, family and friends will help but true healing comes from security within, when we provide a dose of soothing to our selves.
 The larger our fear, the greater our need, and the more terrifying aloneness becomes.
 Even a loving partner, ever attentive to our needs, may lack the necessary resources to satisfy the intense needs.
 If we constantly ask for more than a partner can give, the relationship will be destroyed.
 The partner feels inadequate and suffers.
 Partners have needs which also demand attention; appreciation is one of those needs.
 By recognizing personal sensitivities, we can begin self-soothing, not expecting partners to be slaves to our emotions, walking egg shells, and sacrificing their needs for connection.
 Our active engagement in healing relieves a portion of the burden from the relationship, allowing more focus on the beautiful things a partner does provide.
 Only then can healthy bonds be forged and intimacy enjoyed.